The Prince of Peace — Isaiah 9:6

 5.3 — Conclusion

 Isaiah 9:6 does not teach that the Messiah is Yahuah.
 It teaches that Yahuah is mighty, that Yahuah is the everlasting Father, and that Yahuah named a Davidic king “The Prince of Peace.”
+The child is Yahuah’s anointed servant, not Yahuah Himself.

-If Isaiah 9:6 proves that the child is “Mighty God” and “Everlasting Father,” then every Trinitarian must explain why the Son is the Father — the very heresy their own creed was written to deny.
+If Isaiah 9:6 proves that the child is “Mighty God” and “Everlasting Father,” then every Trinitarian must explain why the Son is the Father—the very heresy their own creed was written to deny.